Consensas/covid/README.md

 ### Testing

-This retrieved by scraping, and may be spotty.
+This is retrieved by scraping, and may be spotty.
 These provinces are in the data set:

 * ON